Close Banner

 13. Bring Snacks and Refillable Water Bottles

 Don't let hunger creep up on you or the little ones.
 Pack snacks such as dried fruit or crackers to keep the munchies at bay.
-Bring a refillable water bottle — the refill stations are open!
+And like we said before, bring a refillable water bottle — the refill stations are open!
 You can usually get a small cup of iced water at quick-service restaurants, too.

 14. Cool Off with a Frozen Treat